 Opening its doors in 1912, this grand old lady has been entertaining Bristolians for generations.
 A teenage Archie Leach worked there before running away with the Circus and later transforming into the debonair actor, Cary Grant.

-Bristol Museum and Art Gallery
+Bristol Museum And Art Gallery

-Bristol has many museums, one of my favourites is the Bristol Museum and Art Gallery.
+Bristol has many museums, one of the favourites is the Bristol Museum and Art Gallery.
 The museum contains a collection of artefacts from the natural and ancient world.
 Gallery artworks include artistic styles from old master Italian and Dutch paintings to modern and contemporary art.

 Watershed